mmaisterrena/Launchduino_Pro/README.md

    https://github.com/YuuichiAkagawa/USBH_MIDI

 # How to Connect
-Just plug the USB Host Shield to your Arduino and follow the diagram shown in this page https://www.arduino.cc/en/Tutorial/Midi
+* Plug the USB Host Shield to your Arduino .
+* To send the midi from the Arduino follow the diagram shown in this page https://www.arduino.cc/en/Tutorial/Midi
+* Install the libraries mentioned on the requirements secction by followinng the instructions in this page http://arduino.cc/en/Guide/Libraries
+* Upload the Launchduino Pro File tio your Arduino.
+* Connect your Lauchpad to the USB Host Shield.
+* Have fun.

 # Features
  * Send Midi notes using Launchpad S grid.